 After counselling has ended.

-Once counselling has ended your records will be kept for 3 months from the end of our contact with each other and are then securely destroyed.
+Once counselling has ended your records will be kept for 5 years from the end of our contact with each other and are then securely destroyed, this is for insurance purposes.
 If you want me to delete your information sooner than this, please tell me.

 Third-party recipients of personal data